-2.4.4 Visual only inspection
+2.4.2 Visual only inspection

-Carcases and offal of pigs of all ages are to undergo visual inspection procedures.
-Further Inspection Procedures (palpation and/ or incision) can be carried out when one of the following indicates a risk to public health, animal health or animal welfare:
+Carcases and offal of pigs of all ages and of domestic solipeds are to undergo visual inspection procedures.
+Further Inspection Procedures (FIPs) (palpation and/ or incision) can be carried out when one of the following indicates a risk to public health, animal health or animal welfare:

-- checks on the FCI
+- checks on the FCI;

-- checks on any other data from the holding of provenance
+- checks on any other data from the holding of provenance;

-- ante-mortem or post-mortem findings
+- ante-mortem or post-mortem findings.